eRose-DatabaseCleaning/TaskList/README.md

 ##Complete list of tasks
 ### Sources (newest to oldest)
+- [x] Windows are not resizable anymore by dragging the mouse at the edge of the window
 - [x] Add a launcher option with width and height; automatically put the windows in the right position if one change the resolution from the launcher and not from the options menu; if change resolution from launcher, update the option dialog accordingly (and so come back to this after full screen); if same res than in the .ini file, don't change position of windows.
 If different, please reset the position of the windows.
 Correct default position of 2nd skill bar.
 - [ ] Add options to: constantly render or not the screen; change between 30 and 60FPS
 - [x] Give same cosmetic for basic skill and normal skill